Atlantic Salmon Management Areas

 Beginning in 1991, Connecticut stocked large soon to be retired Atlantic salmon “broodstock” into sections of the Naugatuck River and Shetucket River.
 The fishery became very popular.
 The Fisheries Division continues to raise Atlantic salmon specifically to support this unique recreational fishing opportunity.
 These fish (average 2-5 pounds) continue to be stocked into special “Atlantic Salmon Management Areas” river sections as well as into Mount Tom Pond and Crystal Lake (Ellington).

-To support the unique Atlantic salmon recreational fishery that has been established in the state, the Fisheries Division is specifically producing about 1,000-1,200, 2-3 year old fish (average weight of 2-5 pounds) annually.
+To support the unique Atlantic salmon recreational fishery that has been established in the state, the Fisheries Division is specifically producing about 1,000 to 1,200, 2- to 3-year-old fish (average weight of 2-5 pounds) annually.
 These fish are stocked before they ever produce eggs.
-An additional 200-250 large (average weight of 10-15 pounds) broodstock Atlantic salmon are stocked for recreational fishing after being spawned.
+An additional 200 to 250 large (average weight of 10-15 pounds) broodstock Atlantic salmon are stocked for recreational fishing after being spawned.